Sulton88Mehron90/rancid-tomatillos-denzel-parvin/README.md

 - Utilize React Router to design a multi-page user experience with seamless navigation, dynamic routing, and conditional rendering.

 ### API Integration and Data Handling
-- Learn to integrate real-world APIs to fetch data, handle network requests efficiently, manage state, and implement error-handling mechanisms.
+- Learn to integrate APIs to fetch data, handle network requests efficiently, manage state, and implement error-handling mechanisms.

 ---